 MetadataShow full item record

-The ever-growing human population, limited energy resources and the effect of greenhouse gas emissions have become major global concerns for the energy sector.
-This includes the electricity generation sector.
-This dilemma has caused electricity providers to revise their generation methods and created a major need for consumers to utilise electricity more efficiently.
-Demand Side Management (DSM) is one initiative developed for consumers to efficiently utilise electricity.
-Due to their high electricity consumption and availability of technical skills, mines are ideal targets for the implementation of DSM strategies.
-Therefore, the focus of this study was to investigate the possible implementation of DSM strategies on the compressed air networks of South African mines.
-The compressed air networks at South African mines are relatively old and inadequately maintained.
+The world is currently experiencing major issues in the energy sector.
+The ever-growing human population, limited energy resources and the effect of greenhouse gas emissions have become major global concerns for the energy sector, including the electricity generation sector.
+This dilemma caused electricity providers to revise their generation methods and created a major need for consumers to utilise electricity more efficiently.
+Demand side management (DSM) is one initiative developed for consumers to efficiently utilise electricity.
+Due to their high electricity consumption and technical skills, mines are ideal targets for the implementation of DSM strategies.
+Therefore, the focus of this study was to investigate South African mines for possible implementation of DSM strategies on their compressed air networks.
+Compressed air networks at South African mines are relatively old and inadequately maintained.
 This causes inefficient distribution and use of compressed air.
-This study will therefore focus on reconfiguring a mining compressed air network for electricity cost savings.
-Reconfiguring this network would entail interconnecting two shafts with a pipeline in order to distribute compressed air from one shaft to another.
-This proposed reconfiguring initiative was approved and implemented on a South African mine's compressed air network.
-The results concluded that electricity cost savings can be achieved by reconfiguring mining compressed air networks
+The study will therefore focus on reconfiguring mining compressed air networks for cost savings.
+Cost savings include financial savings on electricity bills, implementation costs and decreased maintenance.
+Through several investigations, the possibility of implementing energy savings strategies to reconfigure the compressed air networks of two South African mines was identified.
+Reconfiguring the networks would respectively entail interconnecting two shafts and relocating a compressor from an abandoned shaft to a fully productive shaft.
+Theoretical simulations were developed to determine the networks’ responses to the reconfiguration strategies.
+The simulations assisted in exposing the viability of implementing the reconfiguration strategies on the respective compressed air networks.
+Positive responses were obtained from the simulations and proposals were made to the respective mines for possible implementation.
+The proposed initiatives were implemented on the respective mines’ compressed air networks.
+After implementation of the interconnection strategy, a consecutive three-month performance assessment period commenced to prove the viability of the proposed savings.
+An average power saving of 1 700 kW was achieved during the performance assessment period.
+The proposed initiative to relocate the compressor is currently being implemented.
+A financial saving of approximately R8.9 million per annum was achieved by implementing the interconnection strategy.
+The large financial saving was due to the utilisation of the mine’s salvaged equipment.
+Further savings were achieved by the decreased maintenance on the mine’s compressors.
+Due to the successful implementation of the interconnection strategy, it is safe to state that cost savings can be achieved by reconfiguring mining compressed air networks.